subethanet/senclient/README.md

 Subethanet Go Library (sen)
 ===

-Implementation independent logic will (at some point soon) be split into a distinct sen package, for clearer code decoupling, and to encourage alternate implications to use the """official""" Subethanet protocol logic.
+Implementation independent logic will (at some point soon) be split into a distinct sen package, for clearer code decoupling, and to encourage alternate implementations to use the """official""" Subethanet protocol logic.